Hrist0ff/signup-login-form/README.md

-# Getting Started with Create React App
+# Simple Registration/Login Form made with React, Flask and MySQL

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is task for Telebid Pro.

-## Available Scripts
+## How do i start the project

 In the project directory, you can run: